-On the rare occasions when there is a big favorite in the NHL, you may want to get more value than betting on a short moneyline, which might only payout at -250 or so (i.e. bet $250 to win $100).
+On the rare occasions when there is a big favorite in the NHL, you may want to get more value than betting on a short moneyline, which might only payout at -250 or so (i.e., bet $250 to win $100).
 In such cases, the NHL’s spread option might interest you.
-Similar to the MLB “runline”, NHL games have a “puck line” (sometimes called a Canadian line), where the favorite has to win by 1.5 goals in order to “cover the spread.”
+Akin to betting on the runline in MLB baseball, NHL games have a “puck line” (sometimes called a Canadian line), where the favorite has to win by 1.5 goals to “cover the spread.”

 The table below shows what the puck line looked like for our Rangers vs Canadiens example.